schwanbeck/YSMR/README.md

 	will proceed immediately.
 	+ Accepts 'True' or 'False'.
 + select files : True
-	+ When set to True, the user will be prompted to select a folder in which all video files with the specified file ending will be selected.
+	+ When set to True, the user will be prompted to select files in a folder which will be used for analysis.
 	When set to False, the path specified under test settings: 'path to test video' will be used.
 	+ Accepts 'True' or 'False'.
 + display video analysis : False